- Maternal - Newborn Services

 These medications are a common form of pain relief during labor.
 They are most commonly given during the active phase of labor (4-plus cm. dilation) and can be administered by shot or IV.
 These drugs dull the pain, rather than eliminate it, and have few side effects.
 They can be used in conjunction with conditioned breathing, relaxation techniques, and other medication and anesthesia.

 This technique is extremely safe and very effective, having improved greatly over the past 15 years.
-Today, less anesthetic is used than in the past so that while the mother’s pain is diminished, she can still feel contractions and push in a coordinated fashion.
+Today, fewer anesthetics are used than in the past so that while the mother’s pain is diminished, she can still feel contractions and push in a coordinated fashion.
 She will receive the epidural once labor is established and will continue to feel its effect until the baby is born.

 With an epidural, a local anesthetic is delivered into the epidural space in the lower back via a tiny catheter attached to a continuous infusion pump.
 An epidural has several significant advantages.
 First, the medications stay within the epidural space, blocking pain signals to the brain without entering the blood stream.
 Virtually miniscule amounts of the medication get to the fetus, so the patient has pain relief with minimal medication exposure to the baby.